 Support the Beckett Letters Interactive Index Project

-The Letters of Samuel Beckett has entered the final phase of its open-access Interactive Index Project.
-This tool for exploring all of Beckett’s letters in public archives supports future scholarship and research in the collections of Beckett’s letters held in archives world-wide.
+With the launch of Chercher, The Letters of Samuel Beckett has entered the final phase of its project to make Beckett’s letters in public archives accessible to future scholars, students, and interested readers.

-We invite your gifts to support this work toward its live reveal in April 2023.
-Your donation will be matched, up to $25,000.
+We invite your gifts to support this work as it continues to incorporate new letters as they are added to public archives.
 Gifts can be made online here.
-For more information about supporting the project, please contact Philip Brooks, Lead Director of Development at email@example.com or (678) 801-5909.
+For more information about supporting the project, please contact Philip Brooks, Lead Director of Development at firstname.lastname@example.org or (678) 801-5909.